Docstrings

 correction, derivative = false)

 Construct a discrete approximation to the single- and double-layer integral operators for op, mapping values defined on the quadrature nodes of source to values defined on the nodes of target.
-If derivative = true, return instead the adjoint double-layer and hypersingular operators (which are the derivative of the single- and double-layer, respectively).
+If derivative = true, return instead the adjoint double-layer and hypersingular operators (which are the generalized Neumann trace of the single- and double-layer, respectively).

 Compression